 If you have any enquiries which are related to either the Data Protection Act 1998, GDPR or the Freedom of Information Act 2000, you can email your query to us at [email protected].

-Please Note: Data protection law is changing on 25th May 2018 when the EU General Data Protection Regulation (GDPR), designed to protect citizens from privacy and data breaches, comes into place.
-From this date we will be meeting all GDPR requirements.
+Please Note: Data protection law is changed on 25th May 2018 when the EU General Data Protection Regulation (GDPR), designed to protect citizens from privacy and data breaches, came into place.
+From this date we have and will continue to meet all GDPR requirements.
 Find out more about GDPR.

 Compliance with GDPR, Article 30